susiexsun/capstone_project/README.md

 * Noise - there are 500 million tweets a day on Twitter and a large part of it is non-content (e.g. conversations, self-promotion)
 * Quality - Quality is subjective and highly personal

-### The Data

-Tweets and social graphs were obtained from Twitter's REST API and stored in a MongoDB database.

 ### The Model